-Once you have established that an auger filler is the proper method for filling your powder product, you then need to consider what type of closure method will be used to insure a clean cutoff of your product based on its flow characteristics.
-It is critical that the auger filler machine both produce an accurate dose but also a distinct “charge” from cycle to cycle.
-If you choose the wrong closure type, you may lose both accuracy and run into issues with product being caught in the horizontal seal.
+Once you have established that an auger filler is the proper method for filling your powder products, you then need to consider what type of closure method will be used to insure a clean cutoff of your product based on its flow characteristics.
+It is critical that the auger filler machine produces both an accurate dose but also a distinct “charge” from cycle to cycle.
+If you choose the wrong closure type, you may lose filling accuracy and run into issues with product being caught in the horizontal seal.

 The first option is a Short Auger with a Spinner Plate.

 This concept is based off of a product's angle of repose.
 All powders have this and it is defined as the maximum slope, measured in degrees from the horizontal, at which loose solid material will remain in place without sliding.
 In this solution the auger spins and feeds product and when the appropriate dose is achieve the auger stops and the product collects on the spinner plate until the next cycle.
 The spinner plate is sized to stop the powder falling over the sides of the plate when the auger has stopped, taking into account the powder's angle of repose.
 This approach is the simplest method and often achieves very clean cut-offs without having to use more complex closure technologies.
 Products that often work well with this type of system are granulated free flowing products such as instant coffee, dry yeast, coffee beans, salt and granular sugar.